Powered by MOMENTUM MEDIA

 The corporate regulator has cancelled the AFSL of a Queensland-based advice firm currently in liquidation that had recommended investments that included the Global Capital Property Fund and the Shield Master Fund.

-ASIC has cancelled the Australian Financial Services licence (AFSL) of Queensland-based Next Generation Advice Pty Ltd (NGAA), which is in liquidation.
+The Australian Securities and Investments Commission (ASIC) has cancelled the Australian Financial Services Licence (AFSL) of Queensland-based Next Generation Advice Pty Ltd (NGAA), which is in liquidation.

 On 18 October, the regulator cancelled the firm’s licence after the Queensland Supreme Court ordered the company be wound up on 23 August 2024.